03juan/security-wg/docs/secure_coding_and_deployment_hardening/distribution.md

 By default the distribution protocol is authenticated using ‘cookies’, as described in the [Erlang Reference Manual](https://erlang.org/doc/reference_manual/distributed.html#security).
 Cookies enable rudimentary access control, letting nodes decide which other nodes can join a cluster.
 The cookie value is not transmitted on the wire (a challenge/response mechanism is used), but no protections are in place against an active (man-in-the-middle) attack.
 Moreover, the default distribution protocol transmits all application data in the clear, using a variant of [External Term Format](http://erlang.org/doc/apps/erts/erl_ext_dist.html).

 Because of the limitations of cookie-based authentication, and in order to ensure the confidentiality and integrity of data exchanged between nodes, the use of TLS is recommended.
-The ‘ssl’ application’s User Guide includes a chapter on [Using TLS for Erlang Distribution](https://erlang.org/doc/apps/ssl/ssl_distribution.html).
+The `ssl` application’s User Guide includes a chapter on [Using TLS for Erlang Distribution](https://erlang.org/doc/apps/ssl/ssl_distribution.html).
 The `{verify, verify_peer}` option must be present in the client options, along with a `{cacertfile, Path}` pointing to the root CA certificate used to issue node certificates.
 The use of mutual TLS authentication, using a client certificate and  `{verify, verify_peer}` in the server options, is recommended.

 ## EPMD